On the Walsh spectra of quadratic APN functions: Vector Space Partitions in Relation to Amplitudes

 Assume now that there is vector space $V \in \mathcal{V}$ with $\dim(V)=6$.
 By the dimension bound, there cannot be another vector space in $\mathcal{V}$ with dimension $\geq 6$.
 A simple calculation shows that the packing condition only allows vector space partitions of the form $[2^{320-5i},4^{i},6^1]$ for $0\le i\le 64$.
 We now show that all these partitions in fact occur.
 A partition of type $[4^{64},6^1]$ can be constructed using Construction~\ref{constr:kurz} with $s=4$, $r=2$.
 Each 4-dimensional subspace can itself be partitioned into a 2-spread, we therefore obtain examples of vector space partitions of type $[2^{5j},4^{64-j}, 6^1]$ where $0 \leq j \leq 64$, or, equivalently, of type $[2^{320-5i},4^{i}, 6^1]$ where $0 \leq i \leq 64$.

 We now consider vector space partitions where all subspaces have dimension 2 or 4.
 By the packing condition, the possible vector space partition types are $[2^{341-5i},4^{i}]$ for $0\le i\le 68.$ However, by the tail condition in Theorem~\ref{thm: Heden} (ii), the partition types for $i\in \{67,68\}$ do not occur.
+Similarly, the partition type for $i=66$ cannot occur by~\cite[Lemma 16]{nuastase2026second}.

 We now prove the existence of vector space partitions of type $[2^{341-5i},4^{i}]$ for $0\le i\le 65.$ Consider a vector space partition of type $[4^{64},6^1]$.
 Using Construction~\ref{constr:bu}, we can partition the $6$-dimensional space in this partition further into one $4$-dimensional space and 16 spaces of dimension 2.
 We arrive at a partition of type $[2^{16},4^{65}]$.
 We can now again partition each $4$-dimensional space in this partition into a $2$-spread, i.e., 5 subspaces of dimension $2$.
 We thus obtain examples of vector space partitions of type $[2^{16 +5j},4^{65-j}]$ for $0 \leq j \leq 65$, which is the same as $[2^{341-5i},4^{i}]$ for $0\le i\le 65.$ \end{proof}